-The Slavic and East European Section (SEES) is one of the oldest sections of the Association of College and Research Libraries, a division of the American Library Association.
+The Slavic and East European Studies (SEES) group of the European Studies Section is one of the oldest groups of the Association of College and Research Libraries, which is a division of the American Library Association.
 SEES represents approximately 200 librarians and specialists involved in Slavic and East European studies.
 In addition to Russia and the countries of Eastern and Central Europe, the section is concerned with library service related to the study of the Baltic states (Estonia, Lithuania, Latvia), Central Asia and the Caucasus.

-The Section came into being in 1963 with the establishment of three committees.
-In 1990 the section expanded its focus with the creation of the Committee for the Preservation of Slavic Materials and Special Collections and again in 1998 with the addition of the Electronic Resources Committee.
-Today there are three standing committees: the Access and Preservation Committee, the Automated Bibliographic Control Committee and the Newsletter Editorial Committee.
+SEES came into being in 1963 with the establishment of three committees.
+In 1990 SEES expanded its focus with the creation of the Committee for the Preservation of Slavic Materials and Special Collections and again in 1998 with the addition of the Electronic Resources Committee.
+Today there are three standing committees: the Access and Preservation Committee, the Slavic Cataloging & Metadata Committee and the Newsletter Editorial Board.

 Join SEES now!
 SEES welcomes new members at any time and offers a kaleidoscope of ways to be involved in Slavic and East European Librarianship.